g026r/pocket-library-toolkit/docs/list.md

 Unlike the signature, the Pocket never calculates this independently.
 Rather, it uses the signature to look up the precalculated CRC32 in an internal database.

+For most games, these are the same as the values in the [no-intro datomatic.](https://datomatic.no-intro.org/index.php).
+But for Lynx games the CRCs match those of headered .lnx ROM files.

 ### Cartridge Signature (4 bytes)

 32 bits (Little Endian)